princebansal7/DSA-Sheets-Code/README.md

             - Hoare's partition picks the **First element** as *pivot*
             - So, when given array is already sorted then, Both the Partition algo will goes into the *Worst Case*
             - So, if we are writing the sort function for Standard library then, for the users who give always sorted array as input, our sort function will works slower => this situation is called **Advisory analysis**, as we don't want a situation where our algorithm fails.
-            - So, in pratical implementation a random function is used to generate a random pivot
+            - So, in practical implementation a random function is used to generate a random pivot

             ``pivotIndex = low + (rand() % high)``